gadgetry-io/terraform-aws-sso-group-assignment/README.md

 [Gadgetry's](https://gadgetry.io) Terraform AWS SSO Group Assignment Module

 This module is designed to be used with Gadgetry's [terraform-aws-sso-permission-set](https://github.com/gadgetry-io/terraform-aws-sso-permission-set) module.
-If you are using an SSO External Identity Provider (IdP) with SCIM enabled the `group_name` would be the groups you are importing from your dP into AWS Single Sign-On (SSO).
+If you are using an SSO External Identity Provider (IdP) with SCIM enabled the `group_name` would be the groups you are importing from your IdP into AWS Single Sign-On (SSO).

 ## Usage